AMC Cavalier

-The AMC Cavalier was a compact concept presented by American Motors (AMC) in 1965, noted for symmetrical elements of its design and its interchangeable body parts.
+The AMC Cavalier was a compact concept presented by American Motors Corporation (AMC) in 1965, noted for symmetrical elements of its design and its interchangeable body parts.

 Origin

 The AMC Cavalier was one of four prototypes that hinted at AMC's future production vehicles.
 In 1966, the Cavalier became part of "Project IV" touring the auto show circuit.
-This group of four show cars included the Vixen (a 4-seat coupe with "flying buttress" rear roof pillars), the AMX prototype (a 2-seat coupe that evolved into the real production car), and the AMX II (a notchback hardtop that was 8 in longer than the AMX).
-At the time, none of the concept cars carried the Rambler nameplate, which AMC started phasing out in 1966 in favor of AMC.
+This group of four show cars included the Vixen (a four-seat coupe with "flying buttress" rear roof pillars), the AMX prototype (a two-seat coupe that evolved into the real production car), and the AMX II (a notchback hardtop that was 8 in longer than the AMX).
+At the time, none of the concept cars carried the historic Rambler nameplate, which the automaker started phasing out in 1966 in favor of AMC.

-Of the four, only the 4-door Cavalier sedan with four seats was designed by Dick Teague in AMC's advanced design studio.
+Of the four cars, only the four-door Cavalier sedan with four seats was designed by Dick Teague in AMC's advanced design studio.
 While the "Project IV" cars were shown to the public, the automaker prepared future production cars.
 Elements of the Cavalier's design were incorporated into the new 1970 model year AMC Hornet, which required tooling and final stampings by summer 1969.